mittwald/cli/README.md

     [--expires <value>]

 FLAGS
-  -o, --org-id=<value>   ID or short ID of a org; this flag is optional if a default org is set in the context -q, --quiet            suppress process output and only display a machine-readable summary.
+  -o, --org-id=<value>   ID or short ID of an org; this flag is optional if a default org is set in the context -q, --quiet            suppress process output and only display a machine-readable summary.
       --email=<value>    (required) The email address of the user to invite.
       --expires=<value>  An interval after which the invitation expires (examples: 30m, 30d, 1y).